Business Insurance

 Do the UK’s Top Insurers Cover Courier and Delivery Work?

-The fact that most of the big insurers won't cover courier or delivery work means that drivers already in possession of a Social, Domestic and Pleasure (SD&P) car insurance policy with the likes of Aviva or LV who start using their car to deliver parcels, food or more could be driving uninsured and risk voiding their policies entirely.
+The fact that most big insurers won't cover courier or delivery work means that drivers already holding a standard Social, Domestic and Pleasure (SD&P) car insurance policy with the likes of LV= or Aviva who start using their car to deliver parcels, food or more could be driving uninsured and risk voiding their policies entirely.

-There is a product on the market called "top-up" Hire and Reward (H&R) insurance, which a driver can buy as supplemental cover that works in parallel with their SD&P cover.
-Zego is probably the most popular provider of this form of cover.
-Their SD&P insurance would cover personal driving (e.g., to the local shops, to see a friend, to go to an event etc.) and the top-up H&R insurance would cover their delivery driving.
+There are products on the market called "top-up" or Pay-As-You-Go (PAYG) Hire and Reward insurance, which a driver can buy as supplemental cover that works in parallel with their SD&P cover.
+Zego and INSHUR are the most popular providers of this form of cover.
+In theory, your SD&P insurance would cover personal driving (e.g., to the local shops, to see a friend, to go to an event etc.) and the top-up H&R insurance would cover your delivery driving.
 Unfortunately, this simply isn't an option for a large portion of motorists.

-Note: Since initial publication we have had comments from readers who've been told they were NOT permitted to hold top-up cover from the following insurers: Direct Line, Ageas and RSA.
-The press offices of these companies informed us it was acceptable.
+Note: Since initial publication, we have had comments from readers highlighting a massive grey area with insurers like Ageas and RSA.
+While their press offices previously informed us that top-up cover was acceptable, dozens of drivers have reported having their policies instantly cancelled by customer service reps when they mention using Zego or INSHUR.
 This shows how critical it is to reach out to your insurer, regardless of who they are, to see if they'll accept top-up on your policy.
-And if they say yes, perhaps it's wise to ask them to confirm this with you via email so you have it for your records.
+And if they say yes, you must ask them to confirm this with you via email so you have it in writing for your records.

 Insurance CompanyOffer cover for delivery driving?Accept top-up/pay-as-you-go cover as valid?